UNISON

-UNISON to ballot 600,000 local government and school members over insulting pay offer
+today decided to ballot 600,000 local government and school members for

 The pay offer would mean around 50,000 of the lowest paid local government workers receive a rise that is slightly above inflation.
 However the remainder of the workforce - around 90% - would receive just 1%.